 Update COVID-19 in Indonesia: 1,542,516 confirmed infections, 41,977 deaths (6 April 2021)

 The Today's Headlines section of Indonesia Investments is a daily updated section which contains the latest information with regard to topics that are currently causing headlines in Indonesia's media.
 Most of our headlines will cover political, economic and social matters.
 As a consequence of their recent nature, these topics may not have crystallized fully yet and can, therefore, lack a profound analysis.
 For publications with a more in-depth understanding of subjects, we refer you to our News, Financial or Business columns.

-On Thursday 5 November 2020 Indonesia’s Statistical Agency (Badan Pusat Statistik, BPS) announced that Indonesia’s gross domestic product (GDP) contracted 3.49 percent year-on-year (y/y) in the third quarter of 2020.
-This pace of economic contraction in Q3-2020 was slightly more severe than we had predicted.
-Indonesia Investments had its outlook for Indonesia’s Q3-2020 economic growth at the range of -3.0 to -2.5 percent (y/y).
+On 5 February 2021, Indonesia’s Statistical Agency (Badan Pusat Statistik, or BPS) announced that gross domestic product (GDP) of Southeast Asia’s largest economy contracted 2.19 percent year-on-year (y/y) in the fourth quarter of 2020.
+This was less severe compared to Indonesia Investments’ outlook of -2.50 percent (y/y).

 On Friday 5 February 2021 Indonesia Investments released its January 2021 report.
 The report zooms in on key economic, political, and social developments in Indonesia in January 2021.
 Special attention is given to Indonesia's COVID-19 immunization program (do we expect to see setbacks?), household consumption amid the COVID-19 restrictions, the Sriwijaya Air crash, and Indonesian demographics.